picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in wordpress theme folder.

 == Changelog ==

+= 0.10 =
+* Code for the_content was fixed so that the content to output filtered content (thanks DougJoseph http://wordpress.org/support/topic/399754)

 = 0.9 =
 * admin parameter now shows "display name" instead of "user nice name".